 To date, remote patient monitoring is not a systemic application, but it is growing; and the quick adoption rates of telemedicine are helping.
 HealthTech reports 88% of healthcare providers have invested in or are considering these technologies to support an increasing influx of chronically ill patients.

 There are two primary reasons for the interest in remote patient monitoring.
 First, the volume of chronically ill patients in our country with one or more diseases has skyrocketed.
 The National Health Council reported pre-COVID that there were 133 million Americans, or more than 40% of the population, with one ongoing chronic disease.
-This year the number was projected to increase to 157 million, although in light of the pandemic’s lingering effects, that number could go even higher.
+This year, the number was projected to increase to 157 million, although the number could go even higher in light of the pandemic’s lingering effects.
 Remote patient monitoring is an important tool to provide these patients with ongoing care without the costs associated with travel to a traditional healthcare facility.